mersh-ua/DevOps_online_Kiev_2021Q4/m5/task5.2/readme.md

 # EPAM DevOps Curses
 ## Lab 5.2 UNIX / How to manage user accounts.
-Understanding file permissions (modes) in UNIX.
+Understanding file permissions (modes).

 <details><summary>/etc/passwd and /etc/group</summary>
 <br><p>There are two main files that are used to separate privileges.